-Dodge has shocked the world by invoking dark forces.
+While Dodge had been on a roll with menacing muscle cars, they went above and beyond, creating a muscle car that will go down in history.
 Based on the popular Challenger Hellcat, the Dodge Demon specs are those of a record-breaking supercar.
 Starting with the most obvious: it’s a very wide car.
 Open the door and you will find a 4-point harness for the driver’s seat.

-The record-breaking Dodge Demons horsepower lays down a quarter-mile time of 9.65 seconds at 140 mph is why it is banned from NHRA racing – because it lacks a roll cage.
+The record-breaking Dodge Demon horsepower lays down a quarter-mile time of 9.65 seconds at 140 mph is why it is banned from NHRA racing – because it lacks a roll cage.
 Certified by the Guinness Book of World Records, both front tires are in the air for 2.92 feet.
-840 horsepower and 770 lb-ft of torque will have you at 60 mph in 2.3 seconds.
-Only 3,000 cars will be built for the US and 300 for Canada, which makes the Demon a hot commodity.
+For the Dodge Demon 0-60 mph time, the 840 hp and 770 lb-ft of torque will have you at 60 mph in 2.3 seconds.
+Only 3,000 cars will be built for the US and 300 for Canada, which makes the muscle car a hot commodity especially condition the Dodge Challenger Demon price.

 Dodge Demon Specs: